folio-org/okapi/doc/security.md

 Authorization is responsible for checking that they are allowed do that action.
 Related to authorization, we have a whole lot of permission bits, and a system to manage them.
 Okapi does not really care if those are handled in a separate module, or as part of the authorization module.
+The permissions can come from two sources: Either they are granted for the user, or they are granted for a module.4

 As far as Okapi sees the permissions, they are simple strings like "patron.read", or "patron.read.sensitive".
 Those strings have no meaning for Okapi, but we will